Executive Order 14162

 Executive Order 14162, titled "Putting America First In International Environmental Agreements", is an executive order signed by United States president Donald Trump on January 20, 2025, during the first day of his second presidential term.
 The order directed the immediate withdrawal of the United States from the Paris Agreement and other international climate commitments.

-The executive order marked the second time the United States had withdrawn from the Paris Agreement, following a previous withdrawal during Trump's first presidential term.
+The executive order marked the second time the United States had withdrawn from the Paris Agreement, following the previous withdrawal during Trump's first presidential term.

 Provisions

 The order directed the United States Ambassador to the United Nations to immediately notify the Secretary-General of the United Nations's withdrawal from the Paris Agreement, implemented under the United Nations Framework Convention on Climate Change (UNFCCC).
 This withdrawal was designated to take effect immediately upon notification.
 It also directed the termination of all the United States' financial commitments made under the UNFCCC, including the U.S. International Climate Finance Plan, requiring the Office of Management and Budget to issue guidance for releasing frozen funds within ten days.

 The order established a review process requiring multiple federal departments and agencies to report on their actions towards revoking policies implemented under the International Climate Finance Plan.
 It also established new priorities for international energy agreements, emphasizing "economic efficiency, the promotion of American prosperity, consumer choice, and fiscal restraint in all foreign engagements that concern energy policy".